raspberrypilearning/astro-pi-mission-zero/en/step_8.md

     sense.set_pixels(cold)
 ```

-+ Use the temperature slider to set a temperature.
-Run your program and check that the correct image displays for the temperature you have selected.
++ Use the temperature slider to set a temperature on the emulator.
+Run your program and check that the image you've selected for that temperature is correctly displayed.